Picmonic is the only visual mnemonic learning tool that has been research proven to increase retention and help students ace their exams.

-Years ago, psychologists and education researchers found mnemonics to be an effective tool in increasing comprehension and recall of information.
+Why does Picmonic work?
+Years ago, psychologists and education researchers found mnemonics to be an effective tool in increasing retention and memory recall.
 Today, lots of different strategies for learning and memorization using mnemonics exist including keyword, phrase, music and image mnemonics.

 Adv.
 Med.
 Educ.
 Pract.
 2014 May 8; 5: 125-32 doi: 10.2147/AMEP.S61875. eCollection 2014

 Picmonic works by connecting wacky stories and characters to boring pharmacological principles.

 The weirder the connection the more you seem to remember stuff.

 I love picmonic.
 I have always been a visual learner and these cartoons help me so much.
 I easily bring the image to mind when being tested on material.

 I am a visual learner.
 I used Picture mnemonics in my Allied Health class YEARS ago & still think of them this day.
 When I saw Picmonics; the art got me.
 I had my first exam & Picmonic helped me think through the answers.
 I know my friends are tired of me praising & tagging.
 But, as a skeptic, I HAVE to praise what works!
 Thank you Picmonic!